Best Tennis Racquets for Advanced Players 2020

-I’m sure you already know how hard it is to find the best tennis racquets for advanced players.
-The market holds hundred different models from many different brands , so choosing one is often overwhelming.
+I’m sure you already know how hard it is to find the great tennis racquets for advanced players.
+The market holds hundred different models from many of the best tennis brands , so choosing one is often overwhelming.
 For this reason, I decided to do some research to see what models are the best to choose from.

-If you’re an advanced player, you probably understand the importance of having the right racquet.
-If it's poor quality or can’t follow your pace and is just not suitable for you, you won’t even be able to play.
+If you’re an advanced tennis player, you probably understand the importance of having the right tennis racquet.
+If it's poor quality or can’t follow your pace and is just not suitable for you, you won’t even be able to play with that racquet.

 5 of the Best Tennis Racquets for Advanced Players